 What Is the Job Outlook for Nurse Administrators?

-Although the Bureau of Labor Statistics does not report any specific data on the job outlook of nurse administrators, they do report that the overall employment of medical and health service managers is projected to grow 20% by 2026.
+The Bureau of Labor Statistics reports that employment of medical and health service managers is projected to grow 32% from 2019 to 2029.

 Nurse Administrator Career